strategineer/personal-website/content/wads/rush/index.md

   - "idgames,https://www.doomworld.com/idgames/levels/doom2/Ports/p-r/rush"
 ---

-Set of 12 (?) levels that acts as a Primer on the genre of Doom maps filled with enemies called slaughter maps.
+Set of 12 (?) levels that acts as a Primer on the genre of Doom maps filled with enemies called slaughter maps, AKA Baby's First Slaughter